-- applied in practice.
-The system architecture described is an example and does not exclude otherequally valid solutions. - An update of the mapping of existing and planned T&T systems worldwide published in 2017, - 120 developed jointly by ICMRA and WHO, is published as an annex, and a glossary, proposed by - 121 medicines regulators and private sector participants, should facilitate stakeholders' understanding of - the challenges of T&T systems interoperability.
-The glossary has been to be understandable by - 123 experts, as well as other stakeholders, including regulators and personnel in the private sector with - 124 some technical knowledge.
+Section 6 builds on the recommendations in the previous sections and provides an example of a possible system architecture to illustrate how the principles and recommendations above can be applied in practice.
+The system architecture described is an example and does not exclude other equally valid solutions.

+A glossary, proposed by medicines regulators and private sector participants, is included in the document, which should facilitate stakeholders' understanding of the challenges of Traceability systems interoperability.
+The glossary has been developed to be understandable by experts as well as other stakeholders, including regulators and personnel in the private sector with some non-specific technical knowledge.